ibm-cloud-docs/openwhisk/apigateway.md

 7. Click **Create**.

-You can find details about your API by selecting it from the {{site.data.keyword.openwhisk_short}} APIs page
+You can find details about your API by selecting it from the {{site.data.keyword.openwhisk_short}} APIs page.

 ## Using full control over the HTTP response
 {: #api_control}